2019 PRIDE Film Festival

 festival week schedule

-The 2019 Film Festival schedule is not set but will include additional screenings at the IU Cinema and community workshops.
+The 2019 Film Festival schedule includes additional screenings at the IU Cinema, VIP events, and an official after part at The Back Door.
 If you have a fringe event taking place during Film Festival Week, be sure to let us know and we'll add it to the schedule!

 Bloomington PRIDE will award the following prizes at the 2018 PRIDE Film Festival: